DevTexRanger/clientassessmentalertsystem/README.md

 This project automates client assessment email alerts using Excel VBA and Outlook.
 It checks if any assessments are due within 14 days and sends reminder emails to assigned caseworkers.

+Internal use only — adapt freely for clinics, case management, and mental health agencies.

 ---

 ## Project Files